-If someone runs an ad with me and nobody clicks it I still get the rate they said they’d pay me for advertising for the day.
+If someone runs an ad with me, and nobody clicks it, I still get the rate they said they’d pay me for advertising for the day.
 Google doesn’t do that.
-In addition, because of this difference, there’s no concern about clicking on the ads shown on your site.
-I’m not getting paid per-click so if I find an ad interesting that’s being shown on my site then I’ll click it.
+In addition, because of this difference there’s no concern about clicking on the ads shown on your site.
+I’m not getting paid per-click, so if I find an ad interesting that’s being shown on my site then I’ll click it.
 Google frowns on that with Adsense.
+Actually, they forbid it.

 There’s an ability to create a campaign for advertising.
 In short, you define your criteria for sites you’d like to advertise on.
-It can be the type of site, sites matching a particular description, by traffic, etc. You then set up bidding parameters and say you’re willing to spend $X a day on advertising and you have a maximum budget of $Y. The campaign will automatically make bids for you based on the criteria you’ve set up and you just sit back and watch the clicks come through.
+It can be the type of site, sites matching a particular description, by traffic, etc. You then set up bidding parameters, say you’re willing to spend $X a day on advertising, and set a maximum budget of $Y. The campaign will automatically make bids for you based on the criteria you’ve set up, and you just sit back and watch the clicks come through.

 You Have Full Ad Control

-That’s something I really like about Project Wonderful, you’re in full control of everything from the ads that run on your site to the ads you place and how much, or how little, you’re willing to spend.
+That’s something I really like about Project Wonderful, you’re in full control of everything from the ads that run on your site to the ads you place.
+As well as how much, or how little, you’re willing to spend.
 There really isn’t an aspect that you don’t have a say over.
-The result of all this is the type of people placing ads tend to be the sort of demographic that works with a wargaming blog.
+The result of all this is that the type of people placing ads tend to be the sort of demographic that works with a wargaming blog.

 Project Wonderful Profits

-That was my first month out with Project Wonderful and as my blog continues to grow and gain more readers so too will I gain more wiling to advertise on here and spend more money to do so.
-For those of you will much larger followings than I you will inevitably do much better.
-I’m not one for sharing my stats and so I won’t, but I know some of you who read this blog have a larger readership than I do.
+That was my first month out with Project Wonderful, and as my blog continues to grow, and gain more readers, so too will I gain more willing to advertise on here, and spend more money to do so.
+For those of you with much larger followings than I, you will inevitably do much better.
+I’m not one for sharing my stats, and so I won’t, but I know some of you who read this blog have a larger readership than I do.